Driving inclusive, translational research from the frontline

 The GM IRN Team

 Dr Maria Ahmed Drake is the Director of the GM IRN and Principal GP, GP Trainer and Research Lead at MIMP.
-She has acted as Principal Investigator for over 35 studies in disease areas including cancer, cardiometabolic disease and respiratory disease and has provided research consultancy for commercial and non-commercial study partners.
-As a GP working in a ‘Deep End’ practice she is passionate about engaging her patients in research to improve health outcomes and reduce health inequalities.
-Her substantive role as Consultant in Primary Care Research, combined with her former roles as the GM NIHR Clinical Research Network GP Research Champion and NIHR GP Academic Clinical Fellow (ACF) have granted her unique insight into the challenge of navigating the provision of high-quality care with engaging her practice team and patients in research, whilst respecting the needs of researchers working to time and target.
-Maria holds additional qualifications in patient safety, public health and healthcare leadership and has held various leadership and quality assurance roles including as Non-Executive Board Member; CQC Specialist Advisor and NICE Committee Member.
+She has acted as Principal Investigator for over 35 studies in disease areas including cancer, cardiometabolic disease, respiratory disease and mental health and has provided research consultancy for commercial and non-commercial study partners.
+As a GP working in a ‘Deep End’ practice she is passionate about engaging her patients in research to improve health outcomes and tackle health inequalities.
+Her substantive role as Consultant in Primary Care Research, combined with her former roles as the GM NIHR Clinical Research Network GP Research Champion and NIHR GP Academic Clinical Fellow (ACF) have granted her unique insight into the challenge of navigating the provision of high-quality care, with engaging her practice team and patients in research, whilst respecting the needs of researchers working to time and target.
+Maria holds additional qualifications in patient safety (PhD), public health (MPH), education (SFHEA) and healthcare leadership (MSc) and is a recipient of the prestigious NHS Leadership Academy Senior Healthcare Leadership award.
+She has held various system leadership and quality assurance roles including as Founding Director of the BMJ award-winning ‘Lessons Learnt: Building a Safer Foundation Programme’; Non-Executive Board Member at NWAS; GMC Education Associate; CQC Specialist Advisor and NICE Committee Member.

-GM IRN Steering Group: We are delighted to be working with exceptional colleagues from across GM who are passionate about enhancing opportunities in research for people from deprived communities.
-Our GM Steering Group membership is listed here:
+GM IRN Steering Group: We are proud to work with colleagues across the North West who are committed to enhance opportunities in research for people from deprived communities.

 - Dr Almas Agha, Primary Care Consultant in CVRM at Manchester Integrative Medical Practice & Consultant in Lipid Medicine, Royal Liverpool & Aintree Hospital